SiGiL-Cpp/CppCraft/pages/02-types.md

 - `std::uint8_t` is a single Byte unsigned integral value.
 - `std::uint16_t` is a two Bytes unsigned integral value.
 - `std::uint32_t` is a four Bytes unsigned integral value.
-- `std::uint64_t` is a eight Bytes unsigned integral value.
+- `std::uint64_t` is an eight Bytes unsigned integral value.
 ```

 In this case, in addition to carrying the information of how these values should